bigbridge-nl/product-import/README.md

 If these indexes are set to "Update by Schedule", a Magento cron job based indexer will update the indexes.
 This mode works well with this library.

 If these indexes are set to "Update on Save", you will need to run the indexers manually after the import is done (bin/magento indexer:reindex).
 This is less advisable.

-## Mutation mode

-The library only supports the insert/update mode.
-It does not remove attributes or replace products.

 ## Example Code